 You can also see Roman salt production slabs (Gravuras e Salineiras in Portuguese on the map) on the far left of the photo, if you look closely!
 It's description is under the little roofed board.

-Just beyond the parking lot you can see the promentory of Montedor, in the previous photo above, before the path turns to the right and uphill.
+Just beyond the parking lot you can see the promontory of Montedor, in the previous photo above, before the path turns to the right and uphill.

-I inadvertantly took a picture of the salt production slabs, as I did not consult my guide before walking on this day eighteen on the Camino Portugues, and didn't know it was there.
+I inadvertently took a picture of the salt production slabs, as I did not consult my guide before walking on this day eighteen on the Camino Portugues, and didn't know it was there.
 I got lucky!

 You can create your own Senda Litoral here and not take the path up the hill towards the lighthouse in Montedor, but stay straight along the coastline.
 It may be a bit trickier to find but is clearly doable, more direct and will avoid the climb up the Montedor hill.
 First you have to drop down to Formelos Beach, then climb the rocks on the other side to find a path and more dirt roads to follow the coastline.
 I can see this clearly when I look closely at the satellite view on Google Maps and confirm with other pilgrim's tracks.
 This way will eventually join the newly developed path at the small fort, pictured farther below.

 We chose to take the new route, a nice developed path, to the right and up a short ways on a 10% grade towards the lighthouse at the top of Montedor.
 On the Google map satellite view it looks like we are walking through a field, and not like in the photo, above.
 This shows the recent work that has been done on this lovely Senda Litoral!

 If you chose the more direct path along the beach, keep your eyes peeled for more Roman salt production squares, as it looks like more are present on the Google satellite view, farther along the coastal path before the Pillar at the Promentory of Montedor Beach.

 We climbed the hill on the lovely cobblestone path, towards the Montedor Lighthouse.